Two For One: Train for Safety, Get MPG Savings Free

 PRO-TREAD: More than a Dozen Safe Driving Courses

 Ask any driver how they compare to other drivers, and 95% will say they’re “Above Average” or “Excellent.”
-But everyone needs to work on something, and that’s why PRO-TREAD online truck driver training offers more than a dozen course on improving driving habits.
+But everyone needs to work on something, and that’s why PRO-TREAD online heavy duty truck driver training offers more than a dozen course on improving driving habits.
 Courses include basics like Speed Management and Space Management, and more advanced courses like Winter Driving and Emergency Maneuvers.

 As a fleet safety manager, you’ll love the selection and depth of courses.
 And more importantly, you’ll find a better-trained work force has results that speak for themselves.